 Participants start with the Betterment Portfolio Strategy.

 Betterment’s financial advice has several layers, and the portfolio we recommend to any participant is just one of them.
 At the core is Betterment’s evidence-based approach to building a diversified, risk-efficient portfolio strategy and our cost-aware selection of ETFs.
-Flexible Portfolios then allows every participant to benefit from our evidence-rich approach to building portfolios, but turns the control over to the individual for the weight of each asset class.
+A Flexible Portfolio then allows every participant to benefit from our evidence-rich approach to building portfolios, but turns the control over to the individual for the weight of each asset class.
+Participants can also select certain additional asset classes to include in their Flexible Portfolio (commodities, REITs, and U.S. high-yield corporate bonds).

 Participants can still take advantage of automation.